Opiates Confirmation, Urine

 1. For situations where chain of custody is required, a Chain-of-Custody Kit (Supply T282) is available.
 For chain-of-custody information, see OPATX / Opiates Confirmation, Chain of Custody, Urine.

 2. If urine creatinine is required or adulteration of the sample is suspected, the following test should be requested, ADULT / Adulterants Survey, Urine.
-For additional information, please refer to ADULT / Adulterants Survey, Urine.
+For additional information, refer to ADULT / Adulterants Survey, Urine.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.